 “This procedure is meant to conform to ASTM Standard Specification for Polyethylene Plastics Pipe and Fittings Materials.”

 Group ASTM Standards based on the most common categories.
+Categories would be the following: Pipe, Fittings, PE, HDPE, Systems, Schedule, PVC, and Gas.
 Identify and filter this grouping by the ASTM Standards that apply to ISCO.
 Retain mapping for later use.

 Map ASTM Standards to SOPs currently written.
-Identify and group SOPs based on a combination of which ASTM Standards they reference and which products they represent.
+Identify and group SOPs based on a combination of which ASTM Standards they reference and which categories (see step above) they represent.
 Analyze SOPs without ASTM Standard reference for potential ASTM Standard applicability and grouping.

-Find any SOP that attempts to define a standard of conduct in ISCO’s relation to ASTM Standards.
-Create a summary of this SOP, if found.

 Products:

 The products of this gap analysis are:

-A list of unfiltered hits of ASTM Standard references in current SOPs.
+A list of unfiltered hits of ASTM Standard references in current SOPs, Operations policies or procedures, job aids, and/or training documents.

-A list of hits of ASTM Standard references in current SOPs filtered by ASTM product grouping.
+A list of hits of ASTM Standard references in current SOPs, Operations policies or procedures, job aids, and/or training documents filtered by ASTM product grouping.

 A spreadsheet and map of ASTM Standards grouped by most common categories in the set, along with a list of ungrouped ASTM Standards.

 The main document, a gap analysis of ISCO SOPs and ASTM Standards, based on product or program groupings.

-Potentially, a summary of ISCO’s “ASTM relation” SOP in word document or pdf format.
+The document will composed of a list of ASTM references in current SOPs, a list of possibilities for incorporating ASTM Standards into current SOPs, and a list of any ASTM standards that are deemed under ISCO’s scope but not in current SOPs or current SOP possibilities.